 Visualizing Behavior with Heatmaps and Recordings

-Behavior analytics tools like Hotjar or Crazy Egg reveal where people click, how far they scroll, and where they get stuck.
+Behavior analytics tools reveal where people click, how far they scroll, and where they get stuck.
 Heatmaps and session recordings let you watch anonymized users navigate your pages, exposing UX friction that raw metrics can’t show4.

 A spike in exit rate flagged by GA4 is useful, but watching recordings of users who rage-click on an invisible button tells you exactly what to fix.